vibraniumSwaleh/ICP_Token/README.md

-# About
+# TOK
 ![TOK Main page](/src/token_assets/assets/TOK-main.png)

-This application demonstrates how to create your mown token on the Internet Computer Blockchain called IC (Internet Computer).
+This application creates a token called "TOK" on the Internet Computer Blockchain called IC (Internet Computer).
 The application uses ICO (Internet Computer Protocol).
 The ICP is the only general-purpose blockchain that runs decentralized apps at web speed.

 Internet Computer Protocol is a blockchain network that aims to bring greater efficiency, speed and decentralization to computation and data storage.